 From Charles de Gualle Airport we cabbed it to the Renaissance Arc de Triomphe Hotel.
 Our home for the next 5 nights.
 The lobby was too trendy for words, with uncomfortable looking chairs made from grocery carts.
 Or made to look like grocery carts.
 Because (Heads up!) grocery carts are totally hip.
 You heard it here first.

 The equally trendy and attractive staff was friendly and polite, speaking enough English and us enough French to get by nicely.
 That means they were fluent and we were capable of saying yes, no and thank you, all with equal enthusiasm.
 We also seemed to acquire French accents when speaking English.
 “A” for effort, I suppose.
-By the end of the trip we were holding conversations with wait staff and salespeople in which we slipped in and out of saying “oui” and “yes” as though we were so bi-lingual we just never knew what language we might speak in.
+By the end of the trip we were holding conversations with wait staff and salespeople in which we slipped in and out of saying “oui” and “yes” as though we were so bi-lingual we just never knew in what language we might speak.
 When all else failed, the poorly performed French accent, like Inspector Clouseau, served just as well.
 (We’re delusional.)

 When the room was ready we put a few things up and walked down the Champs Elysees to Tuileries Garden.
 By the time we got there I had a blister on the back of each heel.
 So much for the walking boots.
-We made the decision I needed enough wine Now I know why I’ve worn the brown boots, not the black boots around Cardiff, London, Paris and Versailles over the past 5 years.
+We made the decision I needed enough wine to forget the blisters.
+Now I know why I’ve worn the brown boots, not the black boots around Cardiff, London, Paris and Versailles over the past 5 years.
 Madden Girl boots.
 They were my best travel purchase ever.

-We decided to try to numb my heel, or my self pity with wine and cheese so we sat in the garden and ate charcuterie at Cafe des Marronniers until we were delirious.
+We decided to try to numb my heel, or my self pity, with wine and cheese, so we sat in the garden and ate charcuterie at Cafe des Marronniers until we were delirious.
 Here began my ongoing relationship with a yellow jacket that stalked me the rest of our time in Paris and on to Versailles.
 But that’s another story.

 As my heel was feeling a tad better and the yellow jacket was becoming more aggressive, we shuffled on to Musee de l’Orangerie because – Monet.
 The moment I walked into the first cycle of Water Lilies, I welled up.
 Like four years ago, I tried to get as close as my father would to examine every stroke.
 Which is why I was reprimanded by the guard.
 I responded with an enthusiastic, “Merci!”